 I find soft icepacks are the best as they suit a variety of bags and don’t take up as much room as a rigid freezer block.

 You can also buy them in loads of different sizes which is great for small lunch boxes or thermal sandwich bags.
-Or, if you need a large one for inserting into larger insulated food carriers for your picnic desserts or salads.
+Or, if you need a large one for inserting into larger insulated food carriers for your picnic desserts or summer salads.